Movile/rapiddo-ios-style-guide/README.md

 }
 ```

-However, we do have an expection when it comes to documentation.
+However, we do have an exception when it comes to documentation.
 In general, if the class you're building is supposed to be abstracted upon (which is the case of most `RapiddoCore` classes), then you should ignore these rules and document your code just like if you were building a framework (which is the case of `RapiddoCore`! :smile: ) by using Swift's documentation formats.

 If the class is not supposed to be abstracted upon, we think that using clear names is enough.
 There are exceptions, so talk to your team and see what they think about it.